santacrx/keychron_firmware/keyboards/keychron/v10_max/ansi_encoder/keymaps/santacrx_complex/README.md

 ## Worflow / Desired Features / Bugs
 *v1.1.0* added more complex macros and increasing flexibility and utility of knob using modifier keys.
-The lights work on all modes, albeit there is still a bug where right after flashing I have to toggle the light setting a  while between wires and wireless mode to stick.
+The lights work on all modes, albeit there is still a bug where right after flashing I have to toggle the light setting a  while between wired and wireless mode to stick.
-It's something to do with keychron's wireless functions.
+~It's something to do with keychron's wireless functions.~ No, not issue persists in V10, so independent of Keychron's wireless stuff 🐛 After switching  between `_NUM` or `_FN` and `_BASE` a bunch of times since flashing, lights turn off in `_BASE` upon return.

 *v1.0.1* modding to have a similar keymap layout with my V10 max.
 Also, removing redundant/wrongly implemented coloring functions.
 Am considering heavily avoiding the multiple empty layers and just have more complex "keys" that will be changing behavior based on `currLayerID` and even mods.